Not everyone can pick up and move to China or Taiwan for a year or a month or even a week—if only it were that easy!

 If you choose your videos wisely, it can also be quite fun.

 That’s one of the advantages of watching videos on FluentU—the videos are already curated to be both appropriate for language learners and interesting.
-FluentU captions these videos and builds engaging flashcard decks, playlists and courses around them, helping you learn vocabulary and grammar concepts from each video.
+FluentU lets you learn real Chinese from music videos, commercials, news and inspiring talks.
+It naturally eases you into learning Chinese language, and you’ll learn Chinese as it’s spoken in real life.

 7. Label objects in your home with Chinese Post-its.